Ada-Developers-Academy/daily-curriculum/week10/see-more.md

 + Coordinate with a larger team
 + Work within the structure of 2 one-week Sprints
 + Learn how to work with Pivotal Tracker
 + Accumulate experience points in Rails

 ## Guidelines

-+ Groups of four (one w/three) will work with a Teacher acting as a Project Manager
++ Groups of four will work with a Teacher acting as a Project Manager
++ Each group will be assigned a group leader to work with the Project Manager to organize the group work.
 + Each group will be responsible to deliver a final product to the Product Owner (Elise)
 + Use [pivotaltracker.com](http://pivotaltracker.com) as a project management service
-+ Practice TDD (rspec) to lead the development process of Models and Controllers
++ Practice rspec to lead the development process of Models and Controllers
 + Build a logical user-flow that moves across multiple controllers and models
 + Use HTML/CSS to style your website.